Trade war is at the root of Trump’s pursuit of rate cuts

 “The good news for the Fed is they have a lot of wiggle room as far as the inflation data goes,” he said.

-Analysts say President Donald Trump's protectionist trade policies are both cause and effect behind lower interest rates.
+Analysts say President Donald Trump's protectionist trade policies are both the cause and the effect behind lower interest rates.

 “Trump wants headroom to fight the trade wars,” Cox said.
 “That’s what this has always been about.”